Krakor92/some-custom-dataviews/_views/jukebox/README.md

 - **Timelines** are mostly a gimmick:
 	- What I mean is that they're useful to know at a glance the progress of the music, but the timecode does not update and it can be difficult to change its position, especially on mobile

+- As far as possible, avoid changing the width of the grid while using this view.
+The reason it that there is a naïve implementation of a Pinterest-like virtualization mechanism running in the background that theoretically allow you to scroll and render hundreds/thousands of items while keeping relatively good performance.
+  It relies on the assumption that the page where this view resides keep the same width throughout all its life span.
+If at some point you change it, it will break the sweat optimization offered by the virtualization.
+In such a case, this view teleports you to the beginning (as in Pinterest) to avoid suffering abysmal performance, as it reflows all the elements in the DOM and calculate their relative positions to each other following the appropriate layout.

+> [!CAUTION]
+> The above "last resort" scenario won't work if you change the font size or the zoom level of the app (or if you switch to a completely different theme), since this view has no possibility to adapt/react to that unfortunately.
+>
+> If you've done so while having this view open, I'd strongly suggest closing/reopening the page or reloading the said view or else you might experience unexpected (rendering) behaviour.

+> [!TIP]
+> If you don't like this mechanism for any reasons, you can always disable it globally or at view level.
+Personally, I don't enable it on my `mp3 only` page because it unloads each audio when its respective cell gets virtualized.

 ## 🎯 Motivations